OFGONEN/SDL-Snake-Game/OBSTACLE_IMPLEMENTATION_PLAN.md

 - [ ] Snake dies when colliding with moving obstacles
 - [ ] Moving obstacles avoid colliding with each other
 - [ ] Movement speed configurable and increases with game progression
+- [ ] Moving obstacles have shorter lifespan (3-10 seconds) than fixed obstacles

-### User Story 3: Progressive Difficulty
+### User Story 3: Dynamic Obstacle Spawning
 **As a** player
-**I want** obstacle difficulty to increase as my score improves **So that** the game remains challenging throughout long sessions
+**I want** obstacle difficulty to increase as my score improves through more frequent spawning **So that** the game remains challenging with constantly evolving obstacles

 **Acceptance Criteria:**
-- [ ] More obstacles spawn as score increases
+- [ ] Obstacle spawn frequency increases with score progression
 - [ ] Moving obstacle speed increases with progression
-- [ ] New obstacle types unlock at score milestones
+- [ ] Obstacle lifetime decreases at higher difficulty levels (faster turnover)
-- [ ] Maximum obstacle density prevents impossible scenarios
+- [ ] Multiple obstacles can exist simultaneously with overlapping lifetimes
-- [ ] Difficulty progression is smooth and predictable
+- [ ] Spawn timing becomes more unpredictable at higher scores
-- [ ] Player can see obstacle count/difficulty in UI
+- [ ] Maximum simultaneous obstacle limit prevents impossible scenarios

 ## Technical Implementation Plan